sttp/Specification/Sections/DataPointStructure.md

 > * DNP Data Point Structure
 > * ICCP Data Point Structure
 > * IEC 61850-90-5 Data Point Structure
-> * Generic Time-Series Data Point Structure (Origional Data Point Structure listed above)
+> * Generic Time-Series Data Point Structure (Original Data Point Structure listed above)
 >
 > At some level, all measurements can be mapped to Generic Time-Series Data Point Structure, but they shouldn't be required to be from the get-go.
 This would allow the creation of a front-end data transport that could move any kind of time series data in its raw format and the consumer of the data can decide how to translate the data.
-This also means that these raw protocols could be encapsolated and transported over encrypted channels without requiring a stateful metadata repository to map all measurements to a GUID.
+This also means that these raw protocols could be encapsulated and transported over encrypted channels without requiring a stateful metadata repository to map all measurements to a GUID.

+> :thumbsup: JRC: I think this could be supported in an automated process (and perhaps starting with code) found in serialization technologies like Google Protocol Buffers.

 ### Data Point Value Types